FactomProject/FactomDocs/DeveloperGuide/hello_world.md

 		}
 	}

-The easiest way to create Factom applications in golang is to import the factom package by running ``go get github.com/FactomProject/factom``

-	import (
-		//...
-		"github.com/FactomProject/factom"
-	)

 Create a new ``factom.Entry`` and fill in the relevent data.
 We will be adding this Entry to a testing Chain ``5c337e9010600c415d2cd259ed0bf904e35666483277664d869a98189b35ca81``. the first External ID for the Entry will be "hello" and the Entry Content will be "Hello Factom!".

 	e := factom.NewEntry()